LIFETIME RECOGNITION AWARD, 2015

 In addition to his Nobel Prize, Walcott’s honours include a MacArthur Foundation “genius” award, a Royal Society of Literature Award and, in 1988, the Queen’s Medal for Poetry.
 He is an honorary member of the American Academy and Institute of Arts and Letters.

-The Griffin Trust For Excellence In Poetry was deeply saddened to learn of the passing of Nobel Prize-winning poet and playwright Derek Walcott on March 17, 2017.
-The Griffin Trust recognized him with the Lifetime Recognition Award in 2015.
-Although he was unable to attend the awards ceremony, his presence was strongly felt as the Griffin trustees paid him tribute and his resonant words filled the room.
-Griffin Trust executive director Ruth Smith was pleased to visit Walcott and his family in St. Lucia a few months later to personally present his award.
+We were deeply saddened to learn of the passing of Nobel Prize-winning poet and playwright Derek Walcott on March 17, 2017.
+Walcott was recognized with our Lifetime Recognition Award in 2015, and although he was unable to attend the awards ceremony, his presence was strongly felt as the Griffin trustees paid him tribute and his resonant words filled the room.
+Griffin Poetry Prize executive director Ruth Smith was pleased to visit Walcott and his family in St. Lucia a few months later to personally present his award.

 The world has lost a truly great poet.
 As a keen observer of cultural realms, his contribution to literature is inestimable.Scott Griffin